gyrostable/documentation/src/gyd/how-it-works/reserve-safety-checks.md

 * **Current weights**: the actual/current weight of a vault.
 For example, if the total USD value of the reserve is 100 USD and one vault contains 35 USD, then the current weight of that vault would be 35%.
 * **Resulting weights**: the weight for each vault that would result if a particular mint or redeem were to occur.

-{% hint style="info" %}
+> **Info:**
-To read current reserve weights you can query[`getReserveState`](https://etherscan.io/address/0x2519A729535470830D345b78109818F94C1c2869#readContract)and reference [`currentWeight`](https://github.com/gyrostable/gyd-core/blob/main/libraries/DataTypes.sol#L99).
+> To read current reserve weights you can query [`getReserveState`](https://etherscan.io/address/0x2519A729535470830D345b78109818F94C1c2869#readContract) and reference [`currentWeight`](https://github.com/gyrostable/gyd-core/blob/main/libraries/DataTypes.sol#L99).
 The current and target reserve weights are also visualized in the UI during the [minting GYD](https://app.gyro.finance/dsm/) process.
-{% endhint %}

 ## Reserve Weight Epsilon